Hans Høllsberg

-Hans Høllsberg (born 3 January 2002) is a Danish professional footballer who plays as a midfielder for Danish 2nd Division club Esbjerg fB, on loan from Vejle Boldklub.
+Hans Høllsberg (born 3 January 2002) is a Danish professional footballer who plays as a defensive midfielder or right-back for Danish 2nd Division side Fremad Amager.

 Career

 Vejle

 Høllsberg started his career at Juelsminde IF, before later moving to Vejle Boldklub at the age of 13.
 On 25 September 2020 Vejle confirmed, that Høllsberg had signed a new contract, running from the 1 January 2021 and one-and-a-half-years onwards.

 After good performances in the 2021–22 pre-season with Vejle's first team, Høllsberg was rewarded with a new contract, this time until June 2024.
 Høllsberg was also permanently promoted to the first team squad.
 Shortly after, on 18 July 2021, Høllsberg got his official debut for Vejle in a Danish Superliga game against Randers FC.
 On 31 August 2022 it was confirmed, that Høllsberg had joined newly relegated Danish 2nd Division side Esbjerg fB on a season-long loan deal.
+Høllsberg returned to Vejle at the end of the season.

+Fremad Amager

+On 30 August 2023, Høllsberg joined newly relegated Danish 2nd Division side Fremad Amager.